RishabhRD/450DSA/search/important.md

 of occurance - count of non-occurance return > 0.
 Also a check needs to be done if the element returned is really majority because last index is not checked in case of no majority.

+9.cc : find pair with given distance

+Here realizing that finding difference in sorted array can be done in O(n) is important.
+We start from 0 and 1 and then proceed on basis of difference.